Here are some of the heroes rising from the coronavirus pandemic - KESQ

 And other establishments are reaching out to their communities in their time of need as well.

-In Albany, families can pick up a free cheese pizza every Tuesday through Friday at Nové Italian Restaurant, according to CNN affiliate WRGB.
-In Asheville, White Duck Taco Shop is giving any school-aged child a free taco Monday through Friday.
+In Albany, New York, families can pick up a free cheese pizza every Tuesday through Friday at Nové Italian Restaurant, according to CNN affiliate WRGB.
+In Asheville, North Carolina, White Duck Taco Shop is giving any school-aged child a free taco Monday through Friday.

 “Our family welcomes your family in this time of need,” said a post on Instagram signed by Laura and the White Duck Taco Shop family.
 “We can all get through this together.”